hayekw/acegf-ietf-draft/draft-wang-acegf-protocol-00.md

 signature and a PQC signature are required to authorize a single action.
-3.  **Future-Proofing REV**: Because the REV is a high-entropy (256-bit) random value, it is considered "Quantum-Safe" against Grover's algorithm, providing a 128-bit security margin even in a post-quantum world.
+3.  **Future-Proofing REV**: Because the REV is a high-entropy (256-bit) random value, it provides an effective 128-bit preimage security margin against generic quantum search attacks (e.g., Grover-style algorithms [Grover1996]), under standard complexity assumptions.

 ## Note on AES-GCM-SIV and Fixed Nonce